florianschanda/miss_hit/tests/sem/private_visibility_to_children/README.md

-Test demonstrating visibility of private functions to child packages.
+Test demonstrating visibility of private functions to child

-TODO: Test in MATLAB
+packages: a child package cannot see the private functions of a parent package.